You have decided to tokenize the shares of your company. Congratulations to that great decision!

 We offer a way to add a drag-along mechanism into the smart contract.
 Using this mechanism, an investor that purchases majority shares in the company can force out the small investors, by paying the fair price of the share acquisition.
 This way, the existing shareholders still get a fair compensation, but future investors that would only accept to get 100% of the share supply can still do so.

-Prepare your website, integrate our widgets and start offering your tokenized shares to the public!
+The only thing left is to prepare the website and start offering your tokenized shares to the public!

 Please don’t hesitate to get in touch with us for any help in taking these decisions.
 We will be more than happy to make sure you understand them fully and set the ideal configuration before launching your market.